 There could be several reasons why your dryer is taking a long time to dry things.
 These could include an overloaded dryer, a clogged dryer vent, a damaged or faulty heating element, a faulty thermostat, a drum that is not turning, or a dryer that is not level.
 To fix the problem, you can try cleaning the dryer vent and ensuring that the dryer is not overloaded, and you may also need to have the heating element, thermostat, motor, belt, or dryer installation checked and repaired or replaced by a professional appliance repair technician.

-If these DIY tips still result in longer drying times, it may be time for an Asko dryer service to assess the problem.
+If these DIY tips still result in longer drying times, it may be time for a dryer service or repair to assess the problem.
 Schedule your expert repair with Appliance Service Station today!